Achievable logoAchievable logo

 Racialization and race formation theory are related but distinct concepts in the study of race and society.

 Racialization refers to the social process by which groups are assigned racial identities, often based on perceived physical or cultural traits.
 This process is shaped by historical, political, and economic forces and can change over time.
-It is not just about classification but also about the ways in which racial meanings are imposed on groups, influencing their social status and lived experiences.
+It’s not only about labeling or classification; it also involves attaching meanings and expectations to groups in ways that affect social status and lived experiences.

-Race formation theory, developed by Michael Omi and Howard Winant, explains how race is a fluid social construct shaped by historical and institutional forces rather than a fixed biological reality.
-This theory emphasizes the role of political and social struggles in defining and redefining racial categories, viewing race as a product of both macro-level structures (such as laws and policies) and micro-level interactions (such as everyday social practices).
+Race formation theory, developed by Michael Omi and Howard Winant, explains race as a fluid social construct shaped by historical and institutional forces rather than a fixed biological reality.
+This theory emphasizes the role of political and social struggles in defining and redefining racial categories.
+It treats race as a product of both macro-level structures (such as laws and policies) and micro-level interactions (such as everyday social practices).

-The key difference between the two is that racialization describes the process of assigning racial meaning to a group, while race formation theory provides a broader framework for understanding how racial categories emerge, evolve, and gain social significance over time.
+The key difference is that racialization describes the process of assigning racial meaning to a group, while race formation theory provides a broader framework for understanding how racial categories emerge, evolve, and gain social significance over time.

 Immigration status

-The U.S. is a diverse society, encompassing multiple cultures, races, and ethnicities, with individuals originating from various national backgrounds.
-The U.S. Census Bureau gathers racial data following federal guidelines, relying on self-identification.
-This data primarily reflects the social understanding of race in the country, incorporating elements of racial identity, national origin, and sociocultural groups.
+The U.S. is a diverse society that includes many cultures, races, and ethnicities, with people tracing their origins to many different national backgrounds.
+The U.S. Census Bureau collects racial data using federal guidelines and relies on self-identification.
+As a result, the data largely reflects the U.S. social understanding of race and may include elements of racial identity, national origin, and sociocultural group membership.

 Population estimates, July 1, 2019, (V2019) 328,239,523